 I’ve been riding the fork with the repaired brake post threads for a few months without issues.
 The steel insert is arguably stronger than the stock threads in the fork.

 However, I’m not entirely confident in the security of the repair for a few reasons; one, I believe this to be a warranty issue.
-I didn’t put a lot of force on the threads when they stripped.
-If it had been user error, I’d be a lot more confident in this repair.
-The fork was mounted on a 5″ travel Evil Following and I’m a skilled rider that enjoys high speeds, technical terrain, and hard braking.
+I didn’t put a lot of force on the threads when they were stripped.
+If it had been a user error, I’d be a lot more confident in this repair.
+The fork was mounted on a 5″ travel Evil Following and I’m a skilled rider who enjoys high speeds, technical terrain, and hard braking.
 I’m confident in the steel threaded insert, but seeing as how the fork had soft materials that failed, I could see my newly cut threads failing a second time, especially considering the forces from the 7″ rotor I run on my forks.

 While I don’t plan on replacing the lower legs any time soon, I’ll have more fun riding if I have full confidence in my equipment, so I pulled the fork.
 I’ll end up running it on another bike down the road, but likely on a hardtail.
 I don’t push it when riding rigid frames, and tend to ride hardtails on less steep terrain.
 I’ll also utilize a 6″ rotor instead of a 7″ rotor which would put less stress on the mount.